pnp/blog/content/post/introduction-to-json.md

     console.log(json);  // {"name":"Parker"}
 ```
 When you make a REST call, you end up using JSON as well.
-Here\'s a call
+Here's a call
 to the Microsoft Graph:
 ```{.highlight .highlight-source-js}
     // Assume Parker has logged in and a variable called accessToken contains